tank-bohr/bookish_spork/doc/README.md

 <h5><a name="Stub_multiple_requests_with_one_response">Stub multiple requests with one response</a></h5>

-It can be usefull to stub several requests with one command
+It can be useful to stub several requests with one command

 ```erlang